Mu2e/TrkAna/tutorial/pages/opening.md

 ## Python

-The python exercise can be run either in a
+The python exercise can be run either in the python command line or with a python notebook.

-To open and inspect the TrkAna ROOT file with python, we will use [uproot](https://uproot.readthedocs.io/en/latest/index.html).
+To open and inspect the TrkAna ROOT file with python, we will use [uproot](https://uproot.readthedocs.io/en/latest/index.html), which we need to import:

-Open up a  and in the first cell, we will import uproot:

 ```
 import uproot
 ```

-Run the cell by pressing ctrl+enter.

-In the next cell we can open up the file and look at its contents like this:
+Next, we open up the file and look at its contents like this:

 ```
-file = uproot.open("nts.brownd.CeEndpointMix1BBSignal.MDC2020z1_best_v1_1_std_v04_01_00.tka")
+file = uproot.open("/pnfs/mu2e/..../nts.mu2e.CeEndpointMix...MDC2020z1....tka")
 file.keys()
 ```